ratishphilip/CompositionExpressionToolkit/README.md

     _gearVisuals[current].StartAnimation(() => _gearVisuals[current].RotationAngleInDegrees, _rotationExpression);
 }
 ```
-## 5. Using Lambda Expression for creating Effects and animating CompositionEffectBrushes
+## 5. Using Lambda Expression for creating EffectFactory and animating CompositionEffectBrushes
-You can use lambda expressions to create Effects and animate CompositionEffectBrushes.
+You can use lambda expressions to create EffectFactory and animate CompositionEffectBrushes.

 ### Example